-Venning J was prepared to do in the High Court, by acting under r 718A of the High Court Rules.
+[69] Mr Casey, on behalf of the Council, urged us to resolve this issue, as 15 Venning J was prepared to do in the High Court, by acting under R 718A of the High Court Rules.
 That rule gives the High Court power to make any decision it thinks should have been made.
-Alternatively, the Court may direct the decision-maker to reconsider the matter.
+Alternatively, the Court may direct the decision maker to reconsider the matter.

-[70] In order to decide that it was appropriate to decide outstanding issues in this Court, we would need to be satisfied that they would not turn on questions of specialist judgement concerning facts which the legislature contemplated would be determined on appeal from a local authority by an expert tribunal.
+[70] In order to decide that it was appropriate to decide outstanding issues in 20 this Court, we would need to be satisfied that they would not turn on questions of specialist judgement concerning facts which the legislature contemplated would be determined on appeal from a local authority by an expert tribunal.
 That is not the case here.
-Specifically, we are not satisfied that the question of whether a collector road or a local road was the appropriate basis for assessing the extra costs associated with an arterial road turns solely on Council documents concerning the thresholds set for individual types of road.
-In our view the ultimate questions may well turn on planning judgement.
-Accordingly, we propose to refer the question of what compensation would make the Council's requirement to construct an arterial road reasonable at common law to the Environment Court for determination.
+Specifically, we are not satisfied that the question of whether a collector road or a local road was the appropriate basis for assessing 25 the extra costs associated with an arterial road turns solely on Council documents concerning the thresholds set for individual types of road.
+In our view the ultimate questions may well turn on planning judgment.
+Accordingly, we propose to refer the question of what compensation would make the Council's requirement to construct an arterial road reasonable at common law 30 to the Environment Court for determination.